ankane/kms_encrypted/README.md

 This approach uses a key management service (KMS) to manage encryption keys and Lockbox / attr_encrypted to do the encryption.

 To encrypt an attribute, we first generate a data key and encrypt it with the KMS.
 This is known as [envelope encryption](https://cloud.google.com/kms/docs/envelope-encryption).
-We pass the unencrypted version to attr_encrypted and store the encrypted version in the `encrypted_kms_key` column.
+We pass the unencrypted version to the encryption library and store the encrypted version in the `encrypted_kms_key` column.
 For each record, we generate a different data key.

 To decrypt an attribute, we first decrypt the data key with the KMS.
-Once we have the decrypted key, we pass it to attr_encrypted to decrypt the data.
+Once we have the decrypted key, we pass it to the encryption library to decrypt the data.
 We can easily track decryptions since we have a different data key for each record.

 ## Installation